Pushing a pram at Birkenau - the day the birds stopped singing

-This article was written for the 70th anniversary of the liberation of the Nazi concentration camps at Auschwitz-Birkenau.
-It was published in the University of Brighton Anthology ‘Reflections’ in 2015.
+This article was written for the 70th anniversary of the liberation of the Nazi concentration camps at Auschwitz-Birkenau and was published in the University of Brighton Anthology ‘Reflections’ in 2015.

-Back in the seventies it was predominantly the woman’s role to look after the baby and it was the woman’s job to push the pram.
-Of course her husband might help her on occasions – lifting it down steps or pushing it up a hill if no one was around to see.
-But generally the wife pushed the pram.
-Most of us had proper prams back then – coach built, big wheeled with a nice bouncy suspension.
-A pram built to keep baby safe and secure.
-Often second or third hand – there was no shame in that.
-Of course men are happy to push the modern day equivalent with all the gadgets: four wheel suspension; telescopic handle height adjustment; one handed fold; cup holder for your latte…
+Back in the seventies it was predominantly the woman’s role to look after the baby and the woman’s job to push the pram.
+Most of us had proper prams back then – coach built, big wheeled with a nice bouncy suspension – a pram built to keep baby safe and secure.
+Today’s fathers are happy to push the modern equivalent, a buggy with all its gadgets: four-wheel suspension; telescopic handle height adjustment; cup holder for your latte…

-But now I am looking at a second photograph.
-It’s a little boy I think, in a beautiful old wicker pram.
-Perhaps it’s a family heirloom passed down mother to daughter?
-It was always considered good parenting to give your baby a daily airing in the pram.
-Look at him, with his curly blond hair.
-My daughter’s hair was blond too.
-He is trying to pull himself up, curious to see what is going on.
-Is he leaning towards his mother?
+Now I look at a second photograph.
+A little boy I think, in a beautiful old wicker pram, perhaps it’s a family heirloom?
+Look at him with his curly blond hair, curious to see what is going on.

-I wonder who decided that it should be women who did this job?
-But, of course, pushing the pram is a woman’s work.
+I wonder who decided that it should be women who pushed these prams?

-What must it have felt like to push those empty prams in prescribed five row formation across the rough terrain of the camp?
+What must it have felt like to push those empty prams in a prescribed five row formation across the rough terrain of the camp?
 Was a wicker pram amongst them?
-Did those women paint on a face of steely resignation and wheel the prams as if they were no more than a trolley or wheel barrow?